Temporary Changes to Society Policies and Procedures Policy

 We have temporarily amended the Society Personal Mobile Devices Policy to support colleagues during the Test and Trace implementation.
-For frontline colleagues working in our trading branches, you will now be able to keep your mobile phone on your person in case you receive a Test & Trace text or call.
-Please note that this is the sole purpose for its use whilst you are working.
-For Childcare colleagues, regulatory reasons prevent us from extending this arrangement, but phones can be checked at two-hour intervals.
+Colleagues should adhere to any temporary local procedure communications in relation to the use of mobile phones in their work area at this time.
 This temporary amendment will only remain in place for the length of the Test & Trace process.

 Annual Leave Policy

 The Society’s annual leave year runs from 1st April to 31st March each year.

 Normally, holiday entitlement must be taken during the holiday year in which it accrues.
 Any holiday not taken by the end of the holiday year will be lost and you will not receive any payment in lieu of it.